What Is Kubernetes Security?

-Every action in the Kubernetes control plane is recorded as part of audit logs with the date, time, action, initiator and state.
-You can configure an audit policy in the cluster to define which events are logged.
-You can then store the logs in the filesystem or send them to external systems via webhooks.
+- Configure an audit policy in the cluster to define which events are logged and store the logs in the filesystem or send them to external systems via webhooks.

 The Kubernetes API is the interface of the control plane for external users, making authentication and authorization crucial parts of security.

-For authorization, Kubernetes offers role-based access control (RBAC) out of the box.
-You can define access control specifications with actions such as read, update, and delete on every Kubernetes object and namespace.
+- Use role-based access control (RBAC) to define access control specifications with actions such as read, update, and delete on every Kubernetes object and namespace.
 You need to design the hierarchy of users, user groups and access levels with great care and create corresponding RBAC definitions in Kubernetes clusters.

 Kubernetes nodes run the actual Kubernetes workload — your software as containerized applications.
 In every Kubernetes node, there is an agent called a kubelet to communicate between the control plane and the container engine on the node.
 Therefore, you need to secure the two sides of the kubelet: